-The policy brief reviews available data and research evidence about: 1) features of the problem of the general lack of support for knowledge brokering of health systems information in Europe; 2) three options for addressing the problem, and hence contributing to more effective knowledge brokering of health systems information in Europe; and 3) key implementation considerations for moving any of the options forward.
+The policy brief reviews available data and research evidence about: 1) features of the problem of the general lack of attention given to 'what to do next' to advance knowledge brokering in many European countries' health systems; 2) three options for addressing the problem and hence contributing to more effective knowledge brokering within any given country's health system; and 3) key implementation considerations for moving any of the options forward.
 Current thinking about knowledge brokering is largely driven by anecdotal information; this document presents real-world insights from research on knowledge brokering, primarily from Europe but drawing on global experience as well.

-The policy brief strives to take an overall European perspective, but (where possible) it also examines whether and how existing health systems information gives particular attention to:
+The policy brief strives to take a perspective rooted in the common realities across European countries' health systems, but (where possible) it also examines whether and how existing health systems information gives particular attention to: